manicprone/joint-kit/README.md

 | ------------------------------------ | --------------------------------------------- | ---------------------------- |
 | [Bookshelf][link-bookshelf-site]     | [registry][link-bookshelf-plugin-registry], [pagination][link-bookshelf-plugin-pagination] | Postgres, MySQL, SQLite3     |

 <br />

-If you wish to generate a RESTful API on top of your custom methods, you need:
+If you wish to generate RESTful API endpoints, you need:

-* a supported server framework (e.g. Express)
+* a supported server framework

 The Joint Kit currently supports: